-Unit 2: Expository Synthesis Essay
+Unit 9: Synthesis Essay

-Following our study of To Kill a Mockingbird, students will synthesize information from various nonfiction sources about the historical context of the novel.
+In preparation for the ELA II test that they will take in their sophomore year, students will synthesize information from various non-fiction sources.
 Students will develop an expository synthesis essay, learning how to choose apt and specific textual details and how to organize the information coherently.
+Documentation and citation skills are integrated into this unit.
 Students will continue to practice the writing process and develop their independent revision skills.

 - Draw evidence from literary or informational texts to support analysis, reflection and research.
 (CCSS.ELA-Literacy.W.9-10.9) - Apply grades 9-10 Reading standards to literature.
 (CCSS.ELA-Literacy.W.9-10.9a) - Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.
 (CCSS.ELA-Literacy.W.9-10.1) - Introduce precise claim(s), distinguish the claim(s) from alternate or opposing claims, and create an organization that establishes clear relationships among claim(s), counterclaims, reasons, and evidence.
 (CCSS.ELA-Literacy.W.9-10.1a) - Use words, phrases, and clauses to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims.
+(CCSS.ELA-Literacy.W.9-10.1c)

-(CCSS.ELA-Literacy.W.9-10.1c) - Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing.
+- Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing.
 (CCSS.ELA-Literacy.W.9-10.1d) - Provide a concluding statement or section that follows from and supports the argument presented.
 (CCSS.ELA-Literacy.W.9-10.1e) - Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (CCSS.ELA-Literacy.W.9-10.4) - Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience.
 (CCSS.ELA-Literacy.W.9-10.5) - Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.
 (CCSS.ELA-Literacy.W.9-10.6)

 - Demonstrate command of the conventions of standard English grammar and usage.
-(CCSS.ELA-Literacy.L.9-10.1) - Reinforce understanding of parts of speech - o Identify and correct run-on sentences and fragments - Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling.
-(CCSS.ELA-Literacy.L.9-10.2) - Apply common comma rules - Distinguish between plurals and possessives - Correctly capitalize and punctuate titles

-- Use a colon to introduce a list or quotation - Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.
+(CCSS.ELA-Literacy.L.9-10.1) - o Reinforce understanding of parts of speech - o Identify and correct run-on sentences and fragments - Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling.
+(CCSS.ELA-Literacy.L.9-10.2) - o Apply common comma rules - o Distinguish between plurals and possessives - o Correctly capitalize and punctuate titles - Use a colon to introduce a list or quotation - Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.
 (CCSS.ELA-Literacy.L.9-10.3) - Write and edit work so that it conforms to the guidelines in a style manual (e.g., MLA Handbook, Turabian's Manual for Writers) appropriate for the discipline and writing type.
 (CCSS.ELA-Literacy.L.9-10.3a)